giacomocaironi/Kart/README.md

 Kart is not yet ready to use in a real-world scenario because it is in its early stage of its life and its api can change abruptly each minor verision.

 I am currently writing the [documentation](https://giacomocaironi.github.io/Kart) of kart but it is by no mean complete.
 If you want to know how to use Kart in the meantime you can look at the docs folder, where the documentation is held, and the the source code of [my personal site](https://giacomocaironi.github.io) which is generated using kart

+# Missing features

+* The built-in dev server doesn't auto update the site when you modify the source, but you have to stop it and restart it to apply the changes.

+* the feed generation can only be applied to posts for now and is not very precise